Whatapalaver/jumpstarter/simple_template/README.md

 - Added BDD testing support with cucumber and includes some starter features
 - Set pg as default database (if you don't want this just comment out the command pg_db in template.rb)

-The standard template.rb file generates all of the above pluse some choice features from the Jumpstart template (sidekiq, devise, auth etc).
-There is also a simple_template/template.rb for only the features listed above.

 ## Getting Started

 Jumpstarter is a Rails template, so you pass it in as an option when creating a new app.